NoLimitsWeb-Dev/Phishing-Email/README.md

 To maintain complete safety, ethical boundaries, and compliance, this project was executed entirely in a localized loop.
 The simulated emails never left the host machine and were intercepted locally, ensuring no real-world infrastructure or unintended users were impacted.

+Phase 1:
 🛠️ System Architecture & Tools:
 The project environment was built on a Windows 11 host utilizing an offline, sandboxed architecture:

-* GoPhish (v0.12+): An open-source phishing framework used to compile user groups, design baseline email templates, host landing pages, and track interaction timelines.MailHog: A local, developer-focused SMTP testing tool.
+* GoPhish (v0.12+): An open-source phishing framework used to compile user groups, design baseline email templates, host landing pages, and track interaction timelines.

+* MailHog: A local, developer-focused SMTP testing tool.
-* MailHog acted as an internal mail server that intercepted and held all outgoing messages, preventing them from routing to the live internet.
+MailHog acted as an internal mail server that intercepted and held all outgoing messages, preventing them from routing to the live internet.

 * Windows Defender Configurations: Tailored exclusion paths were implemented to host the simulation binaries securely without interrupting local OS firewalls.